 Dental X-ray instruction is more often found as part of a larger diploma program in dental assisting.
 The diploma program typically lasts between six and fifteen months and covers various sterilization and dental office procedures in addition to X-ray training.
 Some states require the program to be approved by the American Dental Association in order to qualify graduates for licensing exams.
 Dental assisting programs cover numerous aspect of the industry and include courses in general sciences, communication, and mathematics.
 Dental X-rays are an important part of the curriculum, but other aspects of dentistry-specific topics are covered, including:

 - Dental assisting

 - Dental radiology

 While no careers exist solely in dental X-rays, the procedure is major part of the role of most dental assistants.
-U.S. Bureau of Labor Statistics projected that, from 2010 to 2020, jobs for dental assistants are anticipated to grow by 31%.
-As of 2012, dental assistants earned a median yearly salary of $34,500.
+U.S. Bureau of Labor Statistics projected that, from 2014 to 2024, jobs for dental assistants are anticipated to grow by 18%, which is much faster than the average for all occupations.
+As of 2015, dental assistants earned a median yearly salary of $35,980.

 Some states require dental assistants and hygienists to periodically renew their license in X-ray.
 In most states, assistants must pass the Radiation Health and Safety exam, which is offered by the Dental Assisting National Board (DANB), and maintain as many as 100 continuing education hours annually.
 Dental assistants interested in certification can become Certified Dental Assistants by passing a DANB exam.
 In order to be eligible for the certification exam, dental assistants must have graduated from an approved program or have two years of full-time work experience.
 Exams from the DANB are recognized in many states.